2024 Final Friday Webinar Series

 Burnout is avoidable - and you can keep it from sneaking up on you.
 By taking some intentional steps, you can get clear on why work feels like it does, have enough energy for what matters most, and build a work environment that sustains rather than depletes you.

-Join us to hear from executive and leadership coach, Krista Padgett on how to heed the early warning signs of burnout.
-We'll explore six elements that keep you engaged and energized, and actions you can take now to have a healthier relationship with work.
+Executive and leadership coach, Krista Padgett shared how to heed the early warning signs of burnout.
+We explored six elements that keep you engaged and energized, and actions you can take now to have a healthier relationship with work.

 NOVEMBER: From Academia to Action: How to Connect Policymakers With Academic Research to Inform Public Policy